harshwaghela/Deep-Learning/README.md

 * Model outputs a probability over five expressions in addition to the subjects identity.

 ## Neural Networks and Deep Learning - Coursera
-* Implementation from Deeplearning.ai course taken on Coursera
+* Implementations from Deeplearning.ai course taken on Coursera